uri-templates-time/.github/profile/README.md

 # URI-templates

+URI-templates are what we call the convention for encoding times within a formatted string, typically the names of data files or images.
+For example the file 2024-09-17.dat is understood using the URI template $Y-$m-$d.dat to represent the data collected on September 17, 2024.

-Repository of tools and tests for URI templates.
+This is a repository of tools and tests for URI templates.
+Reference implementations are provided for Java, JavaScript, and Python.

 Specification: https://github.com/uri-templates-time/uri-templates/wiki/Specification